How to troubleshoot high load in linux web hosting servers

 - The next is to find out which service is using that resource.
 It could be the web server, database server, mail server, or some other service.

-FAST Linux server load troubleshooting by example
+FAST Linux server load troubleshooting

 To show how this concept works in reality, we’ll take an example of a high load situation we recently fixed in a CentOS Linux server.
 Here are the steps we followed: